minh-n/TAL-NLP-Project/README.md

 - implementing a 'context' system for the chatbot to remember about the conversation's subject for example,
 - and of course adding more tags.

+## Bonus: the simulation's parameters

+5 CHARACTERS

+Annie, Antoine, Maria, Jeffery, Laura.

+Each character is defined by :
+-its name and last name
+-its gender
+-In which room he is in
+-the objects he carries
+-his state of mind at the moment
+-his physical health
+-his nutrition, hydration and sleep levels
+-his relationship with the other characters

+THE ROOM(s) :

+Living room, kitchen, toilets, bathroom, roof, a bedroom for each character, and the outside.

+Each room is defined by :
+-its name
+-its state (messy, wrecked, tidy…)
+-if people can acces it
+-who is inside
+-what it contains (tools, ressources, and entertainments)

+THE RESSOURCES :

+They are consumed when used, and have different effect depending on what they are.
+The different ressources that appear in the simulation are :
+-Water
+-Basic Food
+-Well Prepared food
+-Medicines
+-Alcohol

+THE ENTERTAINMENTS :

+The different entertainments that appear in the simulation are :
+-TV
+-Deck of cards
+-Books
+-Computer

+THE TOOLS :

+The different tools available in the simulation are :
+-Crowbar
+-Gun
+-Rifle
+-Torchlamp
+-might add more later

 ## Project members

 Adrien Lavillonnière (`Veados`)